-In November 2020, the Bank joined the list of issuers on the Malta Stock Exchange with the listing of €55,000,000 3.25% APS Bank plc

-Unsecured Subordinated Bonds 2025-2030.
-The subordinated bond qualifies as Tier 2 Capital, which rank after the claims of all depositors (including financial institutions) and all other creditors.
+In November 2020, the Bank joined the list of issuers on the Malta Stock Exchange with the listing of €55,000,000 3.25% APS Bank plc Unsecured Subordinated Bonds 2025-2030.
+The subordinated bonds qualify as Tier 2 Capital, which rank after the claims of all depositors (including financial institutions) and all other creditors.

-Further information on the composition and features of the Bank's capital instruments is provided in the tables overleaf.
+Further information on the composition and features of the Bank's capital instruments is provided in the following two tables.